simon-lang/mars-rover-image-viewer/readme.md

 Visit in your browser: [http://localhost:3000](http://localhost:3000)

+Your NASA API key is set server side through an environment variable called NASA_API_KEY.
+So, to set it for a single run, you can do `NASA_API_KEY=xyz make server`.
+[This page](https://12factor.net/config) explains why storing config in environment variables is a good thing.

 ## Why the proxy?

 The NASA API appears to disallow XHR CORS requests (i.e. from your browser).
 The `/proxy` route simply forwards requests to the NASA API.